rafael-tonello/SHU/README.md

 Understanding these concepts is importante to effectively use Shu and to a further dive into its features.

 * _r: Default return variable.
 To avoid spawning subshells and to allow returing values from functions, Shu uses the variable _r to return results.
 * _error: The variable _error is used to return error messages from functions.
 You can use ':' to add context to error.
 A function should return an error or print it, but should avoid both.
 Also functions should return normal shellscript return codes.
+Also, if a function prints the error, it should not return it.
 * object orientation:
     * In the memory, objects are groups of variables that starts with a common prefix.
     * Classes and methods uses objects references (that are a prefix used by a group of variables).